thibaudcolas/jsonresume-theme-eloquent/README.md

 ## Features

-* Mobile First theme based on Bootstrap.
+- Mobile First theme based on Bootstrap.
-* Download your resume with a single click, in a single file.
+- Download your resume with a single click, in a single file.
-* Keep your resume offline if you want to: the theme is self-contained.
+- Keep your resume offline if you want to: the theme is self-contained.
-* Obfuscates your email address and phone number from spam bots.
+- Obfuscates your email address and phone number from spam bots.
-* Great Font Awesome icons.
+- Great Font Awesome icons.
-* Gorgeous Open Sans web font.
-* Optimized for print and screen readers.
+- Optimized for print and screen readers.
-* Contains Schema.org markup to make the most of your content.
+- Contains Schema.org markup to make the most of your content.
-* Uses Open Graph & Twitter metas to improve social sharing.
+- Uses Open Graph & Twitter metas to improve social sharing.
-* Optionally use Google Analytics to track page views on your resume.
+- Optionally use Google Analytics to track page views on your resume.
-* All fields are optional, pick what you need!
+- All fields are optional, pick what you need!

 ## Usage